Roosevelt Island Operating Corporation: Public safety

 The Roosevelt Island Public Safety Department (RIPSD) protects the island's property including all facilities by patrolling certain contracted residential buildings 24 hours a day, 7 days a week.

-The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes Roosevelt Island.
+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, which includes all of Roosevelt Island.

-RIPSD Officers are designated as Special Officer in connection with special duties of employment, and such designation confers limited Peace Officer powers upon the employee pursuant to New York State Criminal Procedure Law § 2.20.
+RIPSD Officers are designated as Special Patrolmen in connection with special assignment of employment, and such designation confers very limited Peace Officer powers upon the employee pursuant to New York State Criminal Procedure Law § 2.20 (27).
 The exercise of these powers is limited to the employee's geographical area of employment and only while such employee is actually working.
-RIPSD special officers are prohibited by New York State Law (Criminal Procedure Law) and employee restriction to carry a firearm'.
+RIPSD special patrolmen are prohibited by New York State Law and employee restriction to carry a firearm.

-Officers complete a peace officers' course which includes training in law, police science, powers of a peace officer, self-defense/tactics, arrest procedures and basic life support/CPR.
+Officers complete a basic peace officers course which includes training in law, police science, powers of a peace officer, self-defense/tactics, arrest procedures and basic life support/CPR.
 There is also an additional eight weeks of field training which new officers must satisfactorily complete as part of their supplemental training.
 For those seeking the certification, there is bicycle training.